Disney Wonder accidents and incidents

 |21 November 2009||Crew / Passenger Crimes|

-On November 21, 2009, a group of 17 passengers were robbed by 2 armed men while ashore on Disney -sponsored shore excursion in Nassau.
+On November 21, 2009, a group of 17 passengers was robbed by 2 armed men while ashore on Disney -sponsored shore excursion in Nassau.
 The incident occurred at ~1 pm, on the Earth Village Tour.
 The robbers, armed with shotguns, ambushed the group.
 The tour guide was tied up, while the cruise passengers were ordered to lay face down on the ground and robbed of all their valuables and documents.

 During the robbery, another tour group arrived on the scene and was robbed too.
 On the same day, Nassau police patrol chased and arrested a 49-year-old Bahamian man, who happened to be one of the suspects responsible for the robbery.